What Are the Benefits of Playing Guitar?

 For a lot of us, more than likely it was a certain player, song or riff that led us down the exciting road of guitar playing!

-Obviously, the cool points are instantly gained as soon as you pick up your first guitar, but did you know there are a myriad of physical and mental health benefits that come from playing our favourite stringed instrument?
+Obviously, the cool points are instantly gained as soon as you pick up your first guitar, but did you know there are a myriad of health benefits of playing guitar.

-In this blog, we are going to take a look at some of these, and for anyone who doesn’t play guitar already, this might encourage you to join all us other players who reap the health benefits as well as gaining the skills of playing an instrument.
+In this blog, we are going to take a look at some of these, and for anyone who doesn’t play already, this might encourage you to join all us other players who reap the health benefits of playing guitar as well as gaining the skills of playing an instrument.

 Physical Health Benefits